Nolah Original Mattress Review

 - Free Shipping

-The Nolah mattress is reasonably priced at $850 for a Queen, which is a good price given the quality materials and construction used in this mattress.
-Also, you can SAVE $125 so it is only $725 with our Memory Foam Talk coupon: MFTALK
+This model is reasonably priced at $799 for a Queen, which is a good price given the quality materials and construction used.
+Also, you can SAVE $125 with our Memory Foam Talk coupon: MFTALK

-The Nolah mattress is a great all foam mattress that is a nice change from all the many copycat mattresses we often receive from new companies these days.
+The Nolah Original is a great all foam model that is a nice change from all the many copycat mattresses we often receive from new companies these days.
 The company really took time to create some innovative foam technology with the Nolah Air Foam which delivers on the promise of better, cooler sleep.

-The combination of foam layers used in the design of the Nolah mattress work together to provide a very comfortable yet supportive mattress that is ideal for all sleeping positions.
-The Nolah is particularly very good at handling heavier sleepers and isolating motion and minimizing sinkage as well.
+The combination of foam layers used in the design of this model work together to provide a very comfortable yet supportive solution that is ideal for all sleeping positions.
+It is particularly very good at handling heavier sleepers and isolating motion and minimizing sinkage as well.